 As education is devolved, in the event of any widespread sustained national disruption to examinations or assessments, national government departments will communicate with regulators, awarding organisations and centres prior to a public announcement.
-Regulators will provide advice to government departments on implications for exam timetables.
+Regulators will provide advice to government departments on implications for examinations and assessment, including exam timetables.